k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/08_batch_process_commands.md

 <tr>
 <td valign="top" width="300pxl">
-<h5>batch_retry '&ltbatch id&gt'</h5>
+<h5>BATCH_RETRY '&ltbatch_id&gt'</h5>

 </td>
 <td valign="top" width="400pxl">

 <p>If the Batch process has not been completed, resumes a previous Batch process by reprocessing all failed or unhandled entities.
 Otherwise, it retries the failed entities only.

-   If the batch process is completed before the Retry command, Fabric gets the list of instances from the source DB.
+   If the Batch process is completed before the Retry command, Fabric gets the list of instances from the source DB.

-   If the batch process is completed before the Retry command, Fabric gets the list of failed entities from batchprocess_entities_errors Cassandra table.
+   If the Batch process is completed before the Retry command, Fabric gets the list of failed entities from the batchprocess_entities_errors Cassandra table.
 </p>
 </td>
 <td valign="top" width="300pxl">
 <p>
-batch_retry ‘161f9717-bd93-4882-a3aa-7b58c1f61b27’;
+BATCH_RETRY ‘161f9717-bd93-4882-a3aa-7b58c1f61b27’;
 </p>
 </td>
 </tr>